taynanb/WrappedBluetoothChat/README.md

 }
 ```

-Use methods to interact with Bluetooth
+Use methods to interact with Bluetooth:
 ```java

 // Launch the DeviceListActivity to see devices and do scan.